-If you’re craving a mildly spicy, veggie-packed dish, then these poblano peppers will not disappoint!
-Roasted to perfection and stuffed with nutritious favorites — mushrooms, zucchini, corn, quinoa and pinto beans — this dish will fill you with joyful satisfaction and a whole lot of fiber, essential vitamins and minerals, and energy-boosting carbohydrates.
+If you’re craving a mildly spicy, veggie-packed dish, then these poblano peppers will do just the trick!
+Roasted to perfection and stuffed with nutritious favorites — mushrooms, zucchini, corn, quinoa and pinto beans — this dish will fill you with satisfaction and a whole lot of fiber, essential vitamins and minerals and energy-boosting carbohydrates.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 8 medium shiitake mushrooms, rinsed well, stems discarded, caps sliced

 2 medium zucchini, quartered lengthwise; then sliced crosswise